Our focus is on distressed, injured, pregnant cats or moms with kittens.

-If you find a cat that needs help, have it in your heart to get it out of the cold while being cautious.
-You can leave a voicemail on our answering machine but we may not respond right away.
+If you find a cat that needs help, have it in your heart to help it as you can, but be cautious.
+You can leave a voicemail on our answering machine, but we may not respond right away.
+If it is serious, fill out our online form.

 Huge cat abandonment problem